Advertisement

 Updated on the

-Panting in dogs is often considered normal, as they will pant to control their body temperature when they get too warm or are excited.
-Yey it can also indicate other conditions, so if it is heavy or prolonged, contact a vet immediately.
+Panting in dogs is often considered normal, as they use it to control their body heat when they get too warm or excited.

 Why is my pregnant dog panting and breathing heavily?

-Your dog may pant or breathe heavily while pregnant for several reasons.
-These include being too warm, being excited or worried, being in pain, eclampsia (low blood calcium) and other underlying conditions, such as heart or lung disease.
-It can indicate the onset of labour or a problem with the pregnancy.
-Therefore if the panting is excessive, unjustified or prolonged, or your dog appears distressed at all, contact a vet immediately.
+Your dog may pant or breathe heavily during gestation for several reasons, including being too warm, excited or anxious, in pain, eclampsia (low blood calcium), or other underlying conditions, such as heart or lung disease.
+Panting can indicate the onset of whelping or complications with the pregnancy.
+If the panting is excessive, unjustified, or prolonged, or your dog appears distressed, contact your vet immediately.

-Signs of imminent and first stage labour in the bitch include changes in behaviour, restlessness, nesting, hiding away, panting, possibly reduced appetite and occasional vomiting.
-If vomiting recurs, please contact a vet.
+Signs of imminent and first-stage labour in a dog include changes in behaviour, restlessness, nesting, hiding away, panting, possibly reduced appetite, and occasional vomiting.
+If vomiting recurs, consult your vet.

 What care should be taken for dog labour?